axibase/atsd/tutorials/getting-started.md

 ## Writing Data

-ATSD has numerous interfaces for data writing: API clients, CSV parsers, and REST API endpoints, but the simplest way to manually insert data is to submit samples via series command at **Data > Data Entry**.
+ATSD has numerous interfaces for data writing: API clients, CSV parsers, and REST API endpoints, but the simplest way to manually insert data is to submit samples as series command on **Data > Data Entry**.

 ![](./resources/getting-started_1.png)